Detection of a sparse submatrix of a high-dimensional noisy matrix: Simulations

 We plot the estimated second-type error probabilities for different values of $a$ in the neighborhood of the detection boundary predicted by our theorems, for different values of $n$ and $m$.
-The results in Figure~1 correspond to $N=M=200$, while in Figure~2 to $N=M=500$.
+The results in Figure~\ref{figure1} correspond to $N=M=200$, while in Figure~\ref{figure2} to $N=M=500$.

-Figures 1 and 2 show that the empirical detection boundary is very close to $a^*$ which is predicted by out theoretical results.
+Figures \ref{figure1} and \ref{figure2} show that the empirical detection boundary is very close to $a^*$ which is predicted by out theoretical results.
 Indeed, the second-type error probability is close to 0.5 at some point close to $a^*$.
 The plots also show very fast decay of this probability on a small vicinity of $a^*$.
-This means that the test is very powerfull above a small neighbourhood of the detection boundary $a^*$.
+This means that the test is very powerful for values of $a$ slightly larger than the detection boundary $a^*$.
 Note also that, for fixed $N$ and $M$, $a^*$ decreases to 0 as $n$ and $m$ increase.